Command Economy, Its Characteristics, Pros, and Cons

 - North Korea: After World War II, President Kim Il-sung created the world's most centrally-planned economy.
 It created food shortages, malnutrition and several bouts of mass starvation.
 Most state resources go into building up the military.

-- Russia: In 1917, Vladimir Lenin overthrew the czars.
-He created the first Communist command economy.
-Josef Stalin built up military might and quickly rebuilt the economy after World War II.
+- Russia: In 1917, Vladimir Lenin created the first Communist command economy.
+The Russian people were ready for a radical change, having suffered starvation during World War I. Joseph Stalin built up military might and quickly rebuilt the economy after World War II.
 The Soviet State Planning Committee, or “Gosplan,” has been the most-studied command economy entity.
 The USSR was also the longest-running command economy, lasting from the 1930s until the late 1980s.
 Then, the state transferred ownership of the largest companies to oligarchs.

 In 2018, command economies like China, Russia and Iran have shifted towards more economic freedom, while North Korea and Cuba still remain economically repressed.